mosip/documentation/docs/MOSIP-Device-Service-Specification.md

     * For Face: No bioSubType
 * bio.requestedScore - Upon reaching the quality score the biometric device is expected to auto capture the image.
 * bio.deviceId - Internal Id to identify the actual biometric device within the device service.
 * bio.deviceSubId  - Specific sub id of the device that is responsible to capture the data.
 The device sub id could be used to enable a specific module in the scanner appropriate for a biometric capture requirement.
 Device sub id is a simple index which always starts with 1 and increases sequentially for each sub device present.
 In case of Finger/Iris its 1 for left slap/iris, 2 for right slap/iris and 3 for two thumbs/irises.
-The device sub id should be set to 0 if we don't know any specific device sub id.
+The device sub id should be set to 0 if we don't know any specific device sub id (0 is not applicable for fingerprint slap).
 * bio.previousHash - For the first capture the previousHash is hash of empty utf8 string.
 From the second capture the previous captures hash (as hex encoded) is used as input.
 This is used to chain all the captures across modalities so all captures have happened for the same transaction and during the same time period.
 * customOpts - If in case the device vendor has additional parameters that they can take and act accordingly then those values can be sent by the application developers to the device service.